Koredotcom/docs/docs/xo/quality-management/analyze/agent-dashboard-supervisor-view.md

 ### Scorecard Trend

-This feature displays an agent's assigned scorecards and allows supervisors to track performance trends over different periods..The scorecard trend widget highlights attributes and scoring patterns for each scorecard on Daily, Weekly, and Monthly scales.
+This feature displays an agent's assigned scorecards and allows supervisors to track performance trends over different periods.
+The scorecard trend widget highlights attributes and scoring patterns for each scorecard on Daily, Weekly, and Monthly scales.
 Supervisors leverage this data to pinpoint progress or declines and to make informed coaching decisions.
 The agent dashboard incorporates a tabular scorecard trend widget to support this analysis, displaying scoring trends at the attribute level across Daily, Weekly, and Monthly intervals.
 <img src="../agent-leaderboard/images/scorecard-trend.png" alt="Scorecard Trend" title="Scorecard Trend" style="border: 1px solid gray; zoom:60%;">

 !!!
 Note